rolleric/snpsMan2VimSyntax/README.md

 Now open one of your Tcl scripts in `vim` and make sure you use `:syntax on` and `:set syntax=tcl`.

+## Requirements

+* The Synopsys tools need to be installed.

+* The script uses `nroff` to parse the man pages and `col` to remove colour codes.

+* To auto-detect standard Tcl commands, a stand-alone Tcl installation is needed.
+To check, see if `tclsh` is available.
+Or try `man tclvars`.
+  If not installed, you can try using the `--tcl` options.

+* The syntax files have been tested with vim 7.3.

+* If you used and old version of the `tcl.vim` syntax files, i.e. those written by SM Smithfield, use the `--old-tcl-vim` option to generate the syntax definitions.

 ## License and Warranty